gadhepatil7/icustomer_test/readme.md

 ### 4. Data Loading

-Data will be loaded into the following databases after each step:
+Data will be loaded into the following databases:

 - **Ingestion:** `rep_db` (Replication Database)
 - **Cleaning:** `raw_db` (Raw Zone)